MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 ## <a name="section03"/>Creating an App Center App API token

-1. Navigate to [https://appcenter.ms](https://appcenter.ms) and login using your account credentials.
+1. Navigate to [https://appcenter.ms](https://appcenter.ms) and sign in using your account credentials.
 2. **Select the app** that you want to create an API token for.
 3. On the left side, choose **Settings**.
 4. In the middle panel, select **App API Tokens** from the menu list.
-5. On the top right corner, click **New API token**.
+5. On the top-right corner, click **New API token**.
 6. In the text field, enter a descriptive name for your token.
 7. Select the type of access for your App API token: